Arnob4762/CSE299-PROJECT-Travelmate-BD---Regional-Tourism-Chatbot-/README.md

 # **🌍 Travelmate BD – Regional Tourism Chatbot**

 **Regional Tourism Chatbot** is an AI-powered chatbot designed to assist users in planning and exploring regional tours across Bangladesh.
-Developed as part of the "CSE 299 – Junior Design Project (Spring 2025, Section 19)" at North South University, this web-based application leverages natural language processing to deliver destination guidance, budget estimation, and document-based question answering — all through a user-friendly interface built with **Streamlit** and deployed via **Google Colab** using **ngrok**.
+Developed as part of the "CSE 299 – Junior Design Project (Spring 2025, Section 19)" at North South University, this web-based application leverages natural language processing to deliver destination guidance, budget estimation, and document-based question answering — all through a user-friendly interface built with **Gradio** and deployed via **Google Colab**.

 ---